noahzeisberg/FyUTILS/README.md

 The developers and contributors are not responsible for your actions.

 ## Credits and Acknowledgement
-A huge thank you to all [contributors](https://github.com/noahzeisberg/FyUTILS/graphs/contributors) of this project. ♥️
+A huge thank you to all [contributors](https://github.com/noahzeisberg/FyUTILS/graphs/contributors) of this project and also to JetBrains for providing me with their [Open Source License](https://www.jetbrains.com/community/opensource/).

+Without you, this project wouldn't be possible. ♥️